-In partnership with Baja Spay and Neuter www.bajaspayneuter.org, our goal is to sterilize 1000 animals in the small community we serve in 2022.
+In partnership with Baja Spay and Neuter www.bajaspayneuter.org, our goal is to sterilize 1000 animals in the small community we serve by 2024.
 But that's only the beginning.
 Our goal is to reduce the animal population while also focusing on animal education, care and welfare.

 You can help by donating to sponsor a dog to be spay/neutered or donate toward our animal education program, either way, we are grateful for your thoughtfulness.